"When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost." John 19:30

 This morning, Jesus finished His task.
 He has provided everything you need to have eternal life and abundant life.
 He did it all for your sake and on your behalf.
 He finished His part.
 Have you done yours in order to benefit from what He did?
 Have you received Him as Savior and Lord?

 Have a great day.
-Jesus was never out of control of the situation, and He remained in control until it was finished.
+Jesus was never out of control of the situation at the cross, and He remained in control until it was finished.